jvanderl/flogo-components/trigger/eftl/README.md

 Triggers are configured via the triggers.json of your application.
 The following are some example configuration of the eFTL Trigger.

 ### Start a flow
-Configure the Trigger to start "myflow". "settings" "destination" is not used.
-So in this case the "endpoints" "settings" "destination" is "flogo/#" will start "myflow" flow when a message arrives on a destination called "sample" in this case.
+Configure the Trigger to start "myflow".
+So in this case the "endpoints" "settings" "destination" is "flogo" will start "myflow" flow when a message arrives on a destination called "flogo" in this case.

 ```json
 {